floriankraemer/floriankraemer.github.io/_posts/Rich-Error-Messages.markdown

 comments: true
 ---

 Error Messages are simple, right?
 It's just a message, isn't it?
-Yes, but even an error message can and really should provide value for the person reading it in one way or another and then it suddenly isn't that simple anymore.
+Yes, but even an error message can and really should provide *value* for the person reading it in one way or another and then it suddenly isn't that simple anymore.
 Good error messages are in fact a more or less complex topic and we should treat them as 1st class citizens.

-## Who is addressed by the error messages?

-There are many different stakeholders with different needs regarding the amount and depth of the information an error message should communicate:

-* End Users who use the software.
-* Developers who need to debug the software.
-* Developers who use/integrate with your software via its APIs.
-* Client Systems that need to do something with them.

 ## Error Messages nobody likes